oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/floating_point_pragmas/README.md

 # Contraction and Reassociation on Floating Point Numbers
 This FPGA tutorial explains how to use the fp reassociate and fp contract pragmas for floating point numbers.
+These pragmas allow the compiler to skip the rounding steps or change the order of certain floating point operations so that they map more efficiently to hardware.
+The impact is that the results may be altered slightly due to rounding that can occur after each floating point operation.

 ***Documentation***:  The [DPC++ FPGA Code Samples Guide](https://software.intel.com/content/www/us/en/develop/articles/explore-dpcpp-through-intel-fpga-code-samples.html) helps you to navigate the samples and build your knowledge of DPC++ for FPGA. <br>
 The [oneAPI DPC++ FPGA Optimization Guide](https://software.intel.com/content/www/us/en/develop/documentation/oneapi-fpga-optimization-guide) is the reference manual for targeting FPGAs through DPC++. <br>